Ayfri/Kore/website/src/jsMain/resources/markdown/doc/advanced/Bindings.md

 ## Cache

-Downloaded files are cached in `~/.kore/cache/datapacks` to speed up subsequent runs.
+Downloaded files are cached in the XDG cache directory or fallback to `~/.cache/kore/datapacks` to speed up subsequent runs.
+This can be overridden by the `KORE_CACHE_HOME` environment variable or the `kore.cache.home` system property.
 Use `skipCache = true` in the global configuration or delete the cache folder to force a re-download.

 ## Troubleshooting